zetanumbers/posts/myosotis.md

 its generic type argument.
 Second, most data structures introducing shared ownership will be limited or disabled for `!Leak` types, things like `Rc`, `Arc`, various channel types having some shared buffer like inside of `std::sync::mpsc` module.
 That is because reference counted types can be moved into themselves or send your receiver into shared buffer with some value to be leaked (synchronous(?) rendezvous channels seem to not have this issue).
-However, there is a decision to be made about what parts of API should be restricted and which should not: type constructors, `Rc::clone` or type itself?
+However, there is a decision to be made about what parts of API should be restricted to `T: Leak` and which should not: type constructors, `Rc::clone` or type itself?

 Given that `!Leak` implies new restrictions compared to current rust value semantics, by default every type is assumed to be `T: Leak`, kinda